rich-junwang/rich-junwang.github.io/_posts/2022-12-18-Large-Scale-Pretraining.md

 #### Critical Batch Size
 Research [5] shows that there is a critical batch size in pretraining.
 When training batch size exceeds critical batch size, model performance starts to degrade.
 Critical batch size is independent of model size and is related to loss.

+#### Learning Rate
+Usually as pointed out in [20], when we scale up batch size, we increase learning rate propotionally.
+However, when we increase model size (usually followed with batch size increase), the training tends to be more instable.
+Thus, in reality, we decrease maximum learning rate when we increase model size (batch size).

 #### Optimizer
 When we select an optimizer, we have to take consideration of memory footprint and stability issues etc. Options are **Adafactor**, **Adam** etc. According to **Gopher** paper, adafactor optimizer has smaller memory footprint, and on smaller scale model (<7B) adafactor works well.
 However, when model size goes larger, performance suffers because of stability issue.